-(an exploration stage company) Notes to condensed interim financial statements Three months and six months period ended June 30, 2013 (Unaudited) (Expressed in Canadian dollars)
+(an exploration stage company) Notes to condensed interim financial statements Three months and nine month periods ended September 30, 2013 and 2012 (Unaudited) (Expressed in Canadian dollars)

 13. MANAGEMENT OF CAPITAL (continued)

 Although the Company has been successful at raising funds in the past through the issuance of share capital, it is uncertain whether it will be able to continue this form of financing due to the current difficult conditions.
 The Company makes adjustments to its management of capital in the light of changes in economic conditions and the risk characteristics of its assets, seeking to limit shareholder dilution and optimize its costs of capital while maintaining an acceptable level of risk.
 The Company currently has sufficient funds for operations but must rely on equity financings, or forms of joint venture or other types of financing to continue exploration and development work and to meet its administrative overhead costs in future years (see Note 2b).